 The health and safety of our visitors and staff always comes first.
 By following our safety and hygiene protocol, and that of the National Institute for Public Health and Environment (RIVM), your visit to the museum is as safe and enjoyable as possible.
+Please read the guidelines below before your visit to the museum so you know what you can expect from us and what we expect from you.
+Let's work together to provide you with a great visit.

 It is compulsory for visitors aged 13 and over to wear a non-medical face mask in the museum.